OpenGeoMetadata/edu.utexas/README.md

-# Geospatial metadata from the University of Texas at Austin
+# Geospatial metadata for the University of Texas at Austin